 - You will soon find that you want to enjoy the flexibility and independence to explore the many student-friendly restaurants and cafés in the famous Harvard Square with your friends, or if you feel more adventurous speak to the Deans about options outside the campus.

-- If you prefer, you can prepare snacks in the communal kitchens near your rooms and make use of the green shady area in the middle of the university where you can sit and relax at any time.
+- If you prefer, you can prepare snacks in the communal kitchens near your room and make use of the green shady area in the middle of the university where you can sit and relax at any time.

 OSC enjoys a longstanding relationship with Harvard and MIT, and is in a fantastic position to make use of both universities resources.
 However, OSC is an independent company separate from both universities.
 OSC contracts with the universities for the use of their facilities, but has no formal connection with either Harvard University or The Massachusetts Institute of Technology.